A Scalable Formal Verification Methodology for Data-Oblivious Hardware: Experiments

 Tab.~\ref{tab:functional-unit-results} shows the results for several \acp{fu} and accelerators.
 All of these experiments were conducted using the unrolled approach as elaborated in Sec.~\ref{subsec:unrolled-proofs}.

-The first design, \textit{BasicRSA}, was taken from \textit{OpenCores}~\cite{web-opencores-basicrsa} and implements an RSA encryption.
-Using the UPEC-DIT methodology, we detected a timing side channel in the design.
-The \ac{fu} computes the modular exponentiation needed for the encryption algorithm in a \textit{square-and-multiply} fashion.
-While this approach is very efficient, it makes the encryption time directly dependent on the size of the secret key.
-We also took a separate look at the submodule that is responsible for performing the modular multiplication.
-This \ac{fu} also turned out not to be data-oblivious, since its timing depends on the size of the multiplier.
+The first design, \textit{BasicRSA}, was taken from \textit{OpenCores}~\cite{web-opencores-basicrsa}.
+It implements an accelerator for the RSA cryptosystem.
+This module computes the modular exponentiation needed for the encryption algorithm in a \textit{square-and-multiply} fashion.
+While this approach is very efficient, it makes the latency directly dependent on the number of 1s in the exponent, i.e., the value of the key.
+In addition, the timing of each individual multiplication depends on the intermediate results, since the submodule terminates earlier for smaller multipliers.
+Therefore, the overall timing depends not only on the exponent, but also on the base and modulus operands.
+In our experiment, we split the proof into three properties to show the dependence of each data input separately.